 Other states require companies manufacturing these devices to set up programs to retake used devices so they can be sent to recycling firms.
 That way, the parts within them can be removed and resold to make new products.

-The federal court’s decision to toss out that lawsuit suggests states are on solid legal ground as they mandate e-waste recycling programs.
+The federal court’s decision to toss out that lawsuit suggests states are on solid legal ground as they mandate electronics recycling programs.

 What Did the Federal Court rule in the Connecticut case?

 In 2007, Connecticut lawmakers voted to require electronics manufacturers doing business in the state to register with the state’s Department of Energy & Environmental Protection.
 They also must pay a fee to help cover the cost of recycling the electronic devices they produce.

 The law also requires electronics producers to help facilitate the collection, transportation and recycling of certain electronics devices, to help keep them out of landfills.

 The law was challenged by one electronics manufacturer, VIZIO Inc., which develops consumer electronics.
 VIZIO is headquartered in Irvine, California, not Connecticut, and is best known as a producer of flat-screen televisions.

 VIZIO challenged how Connecticut calculates its recycling fee, arguing that it unlawfully regulates interstate commerce by directly regulating VIZIO’s out-of-state sales and by controlling VIZIO’s conduct beyond the state’s boundaries.

 The case went to a federal judge, who dismissed it.

 Even though VIZIO is based in California, as a manufacturer of televisions sold nationwide, VIZIO was required to participate in Connecticut’s recycling program and register with the state.